BAAL-NF/baal-nf/doc/Design.md

 - `no_peak::bamToBed`
 - `no_peak::profileMotifs`

-This performs a pileup and produces a bed file, which is then used to count all k-mers present in the data.
+This performs a pileup of all mapped reads and produces a bed file, which is then used to count all k-mers present in the data.

 ### Estimating fragment sizes